Sangie50/Hackthe6ix/README.md

 # MusicDox - Create music together in realtime

-**Music Dox** is a live, synced music editing platform designed to bring musicians together, no matter where they are.
+**MusicDox** is a live, synced music editing platform designed to bring musicians together, no matter where they are.
 With Music Dox, you can collaborate in real-time, share your creative process, and perform live with friends or bandmates across the globe.

 ## Key Features